-DRMPs with HDR resources that are not revenue-metered by the IESO are required to provide monthly measurement data submission and, if applicable, historical measurement data (to establish an initial baseline) on/by the sixth (6th) business day before the end of the month following the month in which the monthly data relates.
+DRMPs with HDR resources that are not revenue-metered by the IESO are required (i) for C&I HDRs, to provide monthly measurement data submission and, if applicable, historical measurement data, or (ii) for residential HDRs, to provide measurement data only for activation days, on/by the sixth (6th) business day before the end of the month following the month in which the monthly data relates.
 For example, measurement data for the month of May and historical data (i.e. 35 business days prior) are due six (6) business days before the end of June.

-Upon IESO's notification of errors or discrepancies with the data submitted by the deadline, DRMPs who re-submit measurement data (without errors) by the re-submission deadline (refer to Section 6.3.2 of Market Manual 12) can avoid an Administration Charge.
-However, failure to provide error-free measurement data by the re-submission deadline will result in an Administration Charge.
+Upon IESO's notification of errors or discrepancies with the data submitted by the deadline, DRMPs who re-submit measurement data (without errors) by the re-submission deadline (refer to Section 6.3.2 of Market Manual, Part 12: Demand Response Auction) can avoid an administration charge.
+However, failure to provide error-free measurement data by the re-submission deadline will result in an administration charge.

-We use charge type 1316 "Demand Response Capacity Obligation - Administration Charge" for applicable DRMPs who failed to provide monthly measurement data or, if applicable, historical measurement data by the deadline (6th business day before the end of the month) or (if applicable) resubmission deadline.
+We use charge type 1316 "Demand Response Capacity Obligation - Administration Charge" for applicable DRMPs who failed to provide the required measurement data by the deadline (6th business day before the end of the month) or (if applicable) the re-submission deadline, as applicable.